Borscht: Garnishes and side dishes

 The diversity of borscht styles is matched by the wide choice of garnishes and side dishes with which various types of borscht may be served.
-Most often, borscht is served with smetena, a soured dairy product similar to the French crème fraîche.
+Most often, borscht is served with smetana, a soured dairy product similar to the French crème fraîche.
 The smetana may be served in a separate pitcher for the diners to add the desired amount themselves or the borscht may come already "whitened" (Note: Polish: barszcz zabielany; Russian: забеленный борщ (zabelenny borshch); literally 'whitened borscht', that is, clouded with flour or dairy products.
 In Yiddish, the process of whitening borscht is known as farweissen.) with the smetana already added.
 The cream can also be thickened with flour before being added to the soup.
 Yogurt and a mixture of milk and yolks are possible substitutes.

 Chopped herbs are often sprinkled on the surface of the soup; dill is most common, but parsley, chives or scallion are often added as well.
 Individual helpings may be spiced up with minced hot peppers or garlic.
 Many types of borscht are served over halves or quarters of hard-boiled chicken or quail eggs.
 Navy beans, broad beans or string beans are also a common addition.

 Meat, removed from the stock on which the borscht was based, may be cut into smaller chunks and either added back into the soup or served on the side with horseradish or mustard.
 Bacon and sausages are also commonly used as borscht garnishes.
-Borscht based on bone stock may be served Old Polish style, with marrow from the bones.
+Borscht based on bone stock may be served Old Polish-style, with marrow from the bones.